 Batting can be purchased by the roll (or "batt") which is usually 30 - 50 yds long and 96" wide.
 A roll will vary in cost depending on where you purchase it.
 You can also purchase it in smaller quantities at fabric stores, but it will end up costing quite a bit more.
 We use 12 oz. batting.

 Rope for bags

 We buy the rope in the fabric department at Wal-Mart.
 Each bags requires 45" of 5/16" rope.
+Some prefer a longer rope - 52".

 Stuffed animals